thumbimigwe/form-submission/README.md

 form-submission
 ===============

 Template form submission using Firebase for events.
+Just use firebase hacker plan.